CodeNarc/CodeNarc/docs/codenarc-rules-groovyism.md

 *Since CodeNarc 0.16*

-If a class defines a `public` method that follows the Java getter notation and that returns a constant, then it is cleaner to provide a Groovy property for the value rather than a Groovy method.
+If a class defines a `public` method that follows the Java getter notation and that returns a constant, literal or static final field value, then it is cleaner to provide a Groovy property for the value rather than a Groovy method.

 | Property                    | Description            | Default Value    |
 |-----------------------------|------------------------|------------------|